 Summary of Product Characteristics Updated 23-Feb-2021 | Norgine Limited

-Each sachet of Movicol Chocolate contains the following active substances:
+Each sachet of MOVICOL contains the following active substances:

 The content of electrolyte ions per sachet when made up to 125 ml of solution is as follows:

-A course of treatment for constipation with Movicol Chocolate does not normally exceed two weeks, although this can be repeated if required.
+A course of treatment for constipation with MOVICOL does not normally exceed 2 weeks, although this can be repeated if required.

 For extended use, the dose can be adjusted down to 1 or 2 sachets daily.

-Children under 12 years of age: Not recommended.
-Alternative Movicol products are available for children.
+Children (below 12 years old): Not recommended.
+Alternative products are available for children.

-A course of treatment for faecal impaction with Movicol Chocolate does not normally exceed 3 days.
+A course of treatment for faecal impaction with MOVICOL does not normally exceed 3 days.

-Children under 12 years of age: Not recommended.
-Alternative Movicol products are available for children.
+Children (below 12 years old): Not recommended.
+Alternative MOVICOL products are available for children.

 Patients with impaired cardiovascular function: For the treatment of faecal impaction the dose should be divided so that no more than two sachets are taken in any one hour.

-Patients with renal insufficiency: No dosage change is necessary for treatment of either constipation or faecal impaction (see section 4.4 for warning about excipients)
+Patients with renal insufficiency: No dosage change is necessary for treatment of either constipation or faecal impaction.

 Method of administration